 Font options for your watermark

-I recommend that you make your font white (or another light, solid
+I recommend that you make your font white (or another light, solid color for your font.)

 Type in the text that you want on your watermark.
 (This can be your own name or a company name – whichever your preference is.)